Fiori elements, What, How and When?

 Most if not all of the developments in an SAP Fiori elements application are done by adding annotations either directly to the data in the backend, or by adding/overwriting these annotations in the annotation file locally in the project.

 For ease of use, SAP offers the “SAP Fiori tools”.
 Using these, you can easily make a new Fiori elements application or edit the annotation file by using “guided developments”.
-They allow the developer to walk through the steps required to implement a specific functionality in the application, generating a code snippet which can be easily applied to the code.
+They allow the developer to walk through the steps required to implement a specific functionality in the application, generating a code snippet that can be easily applied to the code.
 The SAP Fiori tools are standardly available in the Business Application Studio or by installing the extension for VS Code.

 Just like any technology, there are some technical requirements for your application to be able to use SAP Fiori elements: